noormohammed/vectorai-fs-project/frontend/README.md

 ## Usage

-The page is already displays a grid of Cards for the document types provided by a static JSON file called "inputs".
+The page already displays a grid of Cards for the document types provided by a static JSON file called "inputs.json" in the "src/static/json" folder.

 Click on the cards to see their images being displayed as an overlay in the middle of the page.

-## ToDo
+## To-Do

 - Drag and drop feature to reorder the cards.
 - Call the REST API to save the cards and show last saved time when any changes are made to the order.